 20 Questions to ask when buying a Condo in Venice FL

 Considering buying a condo in the Sarasota and Venice area?
-Take the time to research the community, review the condominium rules and regulations and study other data to answer these questions.
+Take the time to research the community, review the condominium rules and regulations and study other facts to answer these questions.

 - Condition?: What’s the condition of the unit, the building, and the entire complex?